facebookresearch/ELF/README.md

     --opponent_type AI_SIMPLE                     # Use AI_SIMPLE as rule-based AI
     --tqdm                                        # Show progress bar.
     --gpu 0                                       # Use first gpu.
+    --additional_labels id,last_terminal
+    --trainer_stats winrate                       # If you want to see the winrate over iterations.
     --T 20                                        # 20 step actor-critic
 ```